Thursday, December 16, 2010

 On December 7, 1941, an enemy far more insidious than Joe DiMaggio or Ted Williams, the 2 best hitters of that time, struck.
 The Japanese air force bombed the American naval base at Pearl Harbor, Hawaii.
 The next day, Bob Feller enlisted in the United States Navy.

-In 1948, after a close call in 1940, the Indians finally won a Pennant for the first time since 1920.
+In 1948, after a close call in 1940, the Indians finally won a Pennant for the 1st time since 1920.
+Having signed Paige, despite his age being at least 42 (there was some dispute), helped.
 Feller finally got a chance to pitch in a World Series.
 Fortunately for him, the Indians won it, beating the Boston Braves in 6 games.
-Unfortunately for him, the 2 games the Indians lost were the 2 games he started, including Game 1 where a controversial call may have cost him the game: He appeared to have picked Phil Masi off 2nd base, but Masi was ruled safe, and then scored the only run of the game.
+Unfortunately for him, the 2 games the Indians lost were the 2 games he started, including Game 1, where a controversial call may have cost him the game: He appeared to have picked Phil Masi off 2nd base, but Masi was ruled safe, and then scored the only run of the game.

 Feller pitched a 3rd no-hitter in 1951.
 It would be 1965 before anyone pitched a 4th.
 He went 22-8, his 6th and last 20-win season.
 He was 32, but had lost just a little off the amazing fastball.
 He became one of those "pitch with your head" pitchers.
 In 1954, now 35 and no longer an ace or even close to it -- the Indians had Early Wynn, Bob Lemon and Mike Garcia, and between them they won 65 games -- he went 13-3 and helped the Indians win another Pennant.
 They got swept in the World Series by the New York Giants, and Feller did not appear in the Series.
 He did get a ring in 1948, but he never won a World Series game.